- Banana Ride

 - Mountain Biking

-We begin the day early from Dehradoon.
-This way we can avoid the traffic towards Mussoorie and Kamptee falls.
-Mussoorie is 22kms from Dehradoon and Kampteefalls another 17kms further.
+We begin the day early from Dehradun so that we can avoid the traffic towards Mussoorie and Kempty falls.
+Mussoorie is 22 km from Dehradun and Kempty falls another 17 km ahead.
 The road continues downhill from here towards the Yamuna river bed and reaches the town of Nainbagh.
-One road continues towards yamunotri while we take the narrower road which climbs uphill towards Pantwari village.
+One road continues towards Yamunotri while we take the narrower road which climbs uphill towards Pantwari village.
 This takes us behind the Mussoorie ridge and into shepherd territory.
 Gujjars with their domesticated sheep and goats are seen on hill tops.
 Terraced farms and hill slopes dotted with Bauhinia trees with their purple blossoms are a sight to photograph.
 These flowering trees are easily identified by their leaves which are in the shape of a camels' foot.

 The climate is temperate and pleasant throughout the year except the winter months when the weather gets chilly.
 The higher reaches are covered with snow from January to March.
 The valley is prone to strong catabatic winds at night especially in the summer season.